Jac-Zac/paleofetch-mac-prettier/README.md

 A rewrite of [neofetch](https://github.com/dylanaraps/neofetch) in C started by [ss7m for linux](https://github.com/ss7m/paleofetch).

 Not much code was left, but name is beautiful.
+## IMPORTANT

+As of today I no longer have intel mac, nor I can test it on BigSur as Monterey was dropped today and first problems arrise as Apple started to deprecate some stuff(name changes from Master to Main, thanks political correctness.).
+This doesn't work on M1 properly, which means when I'll fix it, there is a possibility that it won't work on intel.

 ## Why use paleofetch over neofetch?